carlosmarchan/Visual-Resume-Tailor-AI---2/README.md

 ## How It Works: The "Surgical" AI Editing Strategy

 We knew a standard "AI image editor" wouldn't work.
 They're prone to garbled text and broken layouts.
-So, we developed a more reliable, three-step process designed for precision and quality.
+So, we developed a more reliable, multi-step process designed for precision and quality.

 ### Step 1: Intelligent Text Analysis (`gemini-2.5-flash`)

 First, we focus only on the words.
 You upload your resume images and the job description.
-The AI reads everything and generates a complete package of text-only assets: a tailored cover letter, ATS keywords, and a detailed list of proposed resume edits.
+The AI reads everything and generates a complete package of text-only assets: a tailored cover letter, ATS keywords, and a detailed list of proposed resume edits for your review.

 ### Step 2: Your Editorial Review

 This is the most important step.
 We present every suggested resume change to you.
 You see the original text and the new text side-by-side.
 Using simple toggles, you approve the changes you like and reject the ones you don't.
 Nothing happens to your visual resume without your explicit permission.

-### Step 3: "Sequential Atomic Patching" (`gemini-2.5-flash-image-preview`)
+### Step 3: Final Asset Generation (`gemini-2.5-flash-image-preview`)

 This is our secret sauce.
 Once you confirm your edits, the visual generation begins.
-Instead of asking the AI to "re-create" the whole page (which is unreliable), we command it to perform a series of tiny, surgical edits.
+Instead of asking the AI to "re-create" the whole page (which is unreliable), we command it to perform a batch of surgical edits on a per-page basis.

-For each page, it applies *only the changes you approved*, one by one:

-1. It takes the **original image** and the **first approved change**.
+1. For each page, the AI receives the **original image** and a **"batch"** of all your approved edits for that specific page.
-2. The AI performs a "micro-edit"—finding the exact text and replacing it while perfectly matching the style and reflowing the surrounding content.
+2. It performs all edits in one go, finding the exact text and replacing it while perfectly matching the style and intelligently reflowing the surrounding content.
-3. The **output image** from this first step becomes the **input image** for the second approved change.
-4. This process repeats, creating a chain where each change is a small, "atomic patch" on top of the last.
+3. In parallel, a final plain-text version of the resume is generated for easy copy-pasting into online forms.

-This sequential method is like a microscopic graphic designer working at lightning speed.
-It dramatically reduces errors and ensures the final visual resume meets the highest quality standards.
+This "batched" method is highly efficient and dramatically reduces errors, ensuring the final visual resume meets the highest quality standards.

 ---